Dementia Services

 This position oversees Virginia's dementia-capability by recommending policy and coordinating statewide data collection, research and analysis; and training and awareness efforts in conjunction with the Alzheimer's Disease and Related Disorders Commission:

-1. The DSC shall disseminate information on systems, services and related activities for individuals with Alzheimer's disease and related dementias, to the medical and healthcare community, academic community, primary family caregivers, advocacy associations, and the general public.
+- The Dementia Services Director shall disseminate information on systems, services and related activities for individuals with Alzheimer's disease and related dementias, to the medical and healthcare community, academic community, primary family caregivers, advocacy associations, and the general public.

-2. The DSC shall coordinate services and activities of state and local agencies, service providers, advocacy groups, first responders and law enforcement, as well as other entities throughout the state that engage the person with dementia and caregivers, specifically the Alzheimer's Association, Area Agencies on Aging (AAAs), and Adult Protective Services (APS).
+- The Dementia Services Director shall coordinate services and activities of state and local agencies, service providers, advocacy groups, first responders and law enforcement, as well as other entities throughout the state that engage the person with dementia and caregivers, specifically the Alzheimer's Association, Area Agencies on Aging (AAAs), and Adult Protective Services (APS).

-3. The DSC shall coordinate and provide support for Commission activities.
+- The Dementia Services Director shall coordinate and provide support for Commission activities.

-4. The DSC shall continue to identify interdisciplinary memory assessment centers, share information about them with consumers, and provide professional development opportunities for center staff.
+- The Dementia Services Director shall continue to identify interdisciplinary memory assessment centers, share information about them with consumers, and provide professional development opportunities for center staff.

 Requests for information or collaboration can be directed to: